awsdocs/amazon-s3-userguide/doc_source/ListingKeysUsingAPIs.md

 ## Examples<a name="ListingKeysUsingAPIs_examples"></a>

-The following code examples show how to list objects in an Amazon S3 bucket\.
+The following code examples show how to list objects in an S3 bucket\.

 ------
 #### [ \.NET ]